icabp-coderdojo-projects/html/coder-dojo-homepage/v3/README.md

-# CoderDojo Homepage V2
+# CoderDojo Homepage V3

 ## Goals

-- Using flex/grid to place grouped elements side by side
+- Using flex to place grouped elements side by side header + footer
+- Style buttons and links
-- Make the coderdojo and raspberry pi logos links
+- Make all clickable images links
 - Add embedded video with placeholder image

 ## Hold for later